ppy/osu-wiki/news/2024/2024-02-14-project-loved-february-2024.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/topics/1874117)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/topics/1874116)

-Before we move on to the picks, review a few changes within the Loved team:
+Before we move on to the picks, feel free to take a moment to review a few changes within the Loved team:

 - The osu!
 Loved captain applications are now concluded, and we'd like to give a warm welcome to [chiv](https://osu.ppy.sh/users/6701656) and [vyper](https://osu.ppy.sh/users/9948665)!
 They'll now be one of the main forces that conjure up awesome picks for you to enjoy on a monthly basis.
 - As the *Theory of Equivalent Exchange* dictates, we must bid a heartfelt farewell to double dash–enjoyers [-NoName-](https://osu.ppy.sh/users/10400730) and [-Kazu-](https://osu.ppy.sh/users/920861) as they've decided to move on from their positions.
 We'd like to thank them for playing instrumental roles in their respective fields and wish them the best going forward!